Welcome-To-My-Repo/blancmange/README.md

 # The Register Stack

 Mathematical and logical operators determine which registers to use by the register stack.
-The stack is a LIFO structure that holds register identifiers that are popped by operators.
+The stack is a LIFO structure that can hold up to 256 register identifiers that are popped by operators.
 Operators will pop y, then x, then push x holding the result.

 ## Stack Manipulator Instructions